PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 She and her brothers had dragged this giant apple from the strange house.
 “What a great idea that was.”
 Tom congratulated herself; it was a feast for everyone.
 “That was me.” she continued surprised.
 At that moment she felt immensely proud.

 The apple would last two more days; weighing it up in her mind.
-Full bellies all round.
 A heavenly comfort but with a nagging feeling.
 What was that nagging feeling?
 An awareness catching up with her.

 Probing her thoughts, reluctantly opening blocks: “Oh yes,” she murmured; the apple would inevitably be eaten.
 With no apple left the family would be back to the way it was before.
 Which was nothing.
 Winter was not over yet.